veeringman/veriCortex/README.md

 1. **Off-chain runtimes** (WASM warm pools) execute AI inference deterministically.
 2. **Proofs** of these inferences (e.g., ZK or crypto attestations) are generated.
-3. **Prooffier nodes** anchored on the BlockDAG validate and timestamp these proofs in parallel.
+3. **Verifier nodes** anchored on the BlockDAG validate and timestamp these proofs in parallel.
 4. Multiple verifiers can commit results without waiting on a single chain head — ensuring real-time trust for decentralized AI.

 ProofCortex doesn’t just record computation — it *proves* it.